LHongchao/EVALution_MAN/README.md

 1) relata_lemma: this refers to the relata word.
 "Lemma" is copied from Chinese WordNet but actually Chinese has no inflection and thus we cannot say that the word is a lemma.

-2) relata_pos: this refers to the pos of the relata. pos tag and their meanings can be found in the following link:
+2) relata_pos: this refers to the POS of the relata.
+POS tag and their meanings can be found in the following link:

 http://app.sinica.edu.tw/kiwi/mkiwi/98-04.pdf